bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/index.md

 ---
 title: Creating a repository on GitHub
-intro: 'After you create your repository on {% data variables.product.product_name %}, you can customize its settings and content.'
+intro: "After you create your repository on {% data variables.product.product_name %}, you can customize its settings and content."
 redirect_from:
   - /articles/creating-a-repository-on-github
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: